blockchainofthings/socket-input-params/README.md

 - **socketName** \[String\] - (optional, default: <b>*'inputparams'*</b>) Name of the Unix domain socket to be created.
 - **readTimeout** \[Number\] - (optional, default: <b>*60000*</b>) Timeout, in milliseconds, for reading data from the Unix domain socket.
-- **optionDefs** \[Object\] - Object defining the command line options to be expected as input parameters as defined by the ['command-line-args'](https://github.com/75lb/command-line-args) Node.js module.
+- **optionDefs** \[Array | Object\] - List of objects defining the command line options to be expected as input parameters as defined by the ['command-line-args'](https://github.com/75lb/command-line-args) Node.js module.
+When defining a single option, an object can be passed instead of an array.

 ### Retrieve command line options